alsaibie/UdacityCarND-TrafficSigns-P2/Traffic_Sign_Classifier.md

     Test Accuracy = 0.921

-Using the provided test data set, the accuracy is 92%.
+Using the provided test data set, the accuracy is 92%, calculated in cell 242.
 It is lower than the validation accuracy, probably due to overfitting.

 ### 4.2 Predict the Sign Type for Each Image